elcorto/dotcp/README.rst

        user    $DOTCP_FILEBASE/user    $HOME
        root    $DOTCP_FILEBASE/root    /

-   A backup of each target is made if necessary (with suffix '.bak-dotcp').
+   A backup of each target is made if necessary (with suffix '.bak-dotcp-').
 To find and delete old backup files, use something like

-       find ~/ -maxdepth 5 -wholename "*.bak-dotcp*" | xargs rm -rv
+       find ~/ -maxdepth 5 -wholename "*.bak-dotcp-*" | xargs rm -rv

    options
    -------